thxndoc/jsl-practice-challenges/Module-06-Functions/README.md

 The argument "Emily" is assigned to the parameter name, and 28 is assigned to age.
 The function then uses these values to create and log the introduction message.

+So a parameter is as if you're setting a variable and waiting for a value, and the value would be the argument.
+E.g declaring function = functionName(input)...calling the function = functionName('hello')

 ## Naming a function
 **Start with a verb:** Since functions do something, it's a good practice to start their names with a verb and make sure the name is **descriptive.**